NhuYVuThi/Comprehensive-Overview-Of-Elderly-Care-Centers/README.md

 A dashboard created in Power BI displays the number of beds, utilization rates, and distribution across different regions.
 This dashboard provides a clear and interactive way to monitor the status and resource allocation within the elderly care system.
 Overview:
 ![image](https://github.com/user-attachments/assets/c1b6f6a7-5f1a-45b7-a95f-94959533e2ee)
+Improved Text:
+Overview: The dashboard presents a comprehensive overview of the elderly care system, encompassing the number of facilities, bed availability, population distribution, and the operational status of healthcare centers.

+Sector: Healthcare

+Target Audience: Investors and policymakers

+Geographical Distribution: There is a significant disparity in the distribution of care facilities and available beds across regions, indicating an uneven demand for elderly care.
+The Southern region has the highest concentration of facilities and beds, while the U.S. territories have the lowest.
+This discrepancy can be attributed to various factors, such as population density, living standards, state-specific healthcare policies, and the aging demographic structure.

+Facility Status: While most healthcare centers remain operational, a small number have closed, potentially due to several factors:

+Population Decline: In areas where the elderly population is decreasing, the demand for beds may naturally decline.
+Shift in Care Models: The growing trend toward transitioning from hospital-based care to home-based or community-based care facilities may contribute to the closure of some hospitals.
+Financial Issues: Smaller hospitals may face challenges in remaining operational due to high costs and low revenue streams.
+High Bed Utilization Rates: The high bed utilization, particularly in the Southern region, reflects a continued demand for beds.
+However, further assessment is necessary to evaluate the quality of care provided by these facilities.

+Preference for Home-Based Care: The predominance of assisted living facilities suggests that most elderly individuals prefer to maintain independence in their daily lives for as long as possible.
+This trend raises the demand for home-based care services, such as home healthcare, personal assistance, and community programs.
 Detail
 * Midwest
 ![image](https://github.com/user-attachments/assets/c91b3ea8-94fc-41d6-85bf-f6e249b9e160)